System design interview guide

 Query path

-- Execute with timeout and row cap.
+- Execute with timeout and row/byte cap; return cursor for pagination.

 Key challenges